mikaelbr/writings/js-syntax-series/function-arguments.md

 Instead of using the somewhat mystic `arguments` variable we can use a more explicit alternative.
-One that is a pattern in other places in the JavaScript langauge also: `rest`.
+One that is a pattern in other places in the JavaScript language also: `rest`.
 This is a syntactic extension for collecting all tailing values of _something_.
 For instance, it's used in [destructuring lists](https://gist.github.com/mikaelbr/9900818).
 For functions it can look like: